tjwkura5/microblog_EC2_deployment/stuff.md

 * **gunicorn:** This is the command to start the Gunicorn (Green Unicorn) WSGI server.

 * **-b :5000:** This flag specifies the bind address and port.
-So, the app will be accessible via http://<server-ip>:5000.
+So, the app will be accessible via http://localhost:5000.

 * **-w 4:** This flag sets the number of worker processes.
 In this case, Gunicorn will spawn 4 worker processes to handle requests.
 More workers can help handle concurrent requests more efficiently.

 * **microblog:app:** This tells Gunicorn which Flask application to serve.
 It specifies the Python module microblog (the file where your Flask app is defined), and app is the Flask instance in that module.

 If we run this command as-is in our Jenkins file, we will notice that while the application starts, the pipeline never finishes.
 If we manually cancel the pipeline, the application stops running.
 We need a way to ensure that the Gunicorn process continues running even after the deploy stage is complete.
-A good solution is to create a systemd service for our microblog application. systemd is a process manager for Linux operating systems that manages the starting, stopping, and restarting of system services (daemons) via service units.
+A good solution is to create a systemd service for our microblog application.
+Systemd is a service manager for Linux operating systems that manages the starting, stopping, and restarting of system services (daemons) via service units.
 It can control background processes such as web servers—in our case, Gunicorn.

 1. Create a Service Unit File: